 The School may provide email addresses and/or phone numbers collected to digital services, including social media platforms and search engines, for the purpose of reaching audiences via those services to promote the School and its services.
 If you do not want such information provided to the School to be used for this purpose, please email firstname.lastname@example.org with that instruction and include your name and the relevant email address.

 Finally, we may receive and store information about you from other sources and add it to our institutional advancement database.
 For further information, please consult the University of Virginia Advancement Privacy Statement at https://6edco1cycml359w3f3vy757e-wpengine.netdna-ssl.com/wp-content/uploads/2018/05/UVA-Advancement-Privacy-Statement.pdf.

 There is no legal requirement for you to provide any information at our website.
 However, our website will not work without routing information and the essential technical information.
 Failure of your browser to provide nonessential technical information will not prevent your use of our website but may prevent certain features from working.
 For any optional information that is requested at the website, failure to provide the requested information will mean that the particular feature or service associated with that part of the Web page may not be available to you.

 Our Commitment to Data Security

-To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, we have put in place appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online, consistent with the policies of the University and with the laws and regulations of the Commonwealth of Virginia.
+To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, we have put in place appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online, consistent with the policies of the School and with the laws and regulations of the Commonwealth of Virginia.